What is Certified Secure Software Lifecycle Professional?

-Launched in 2008, the CSSLP certification is designed for programmers, project managers, IT analysts or engineers involved in the SDLC.
-The certification's curriculum focuses on application vulnerabilities, risk and compliance issues that arise during the application development lifecycle and is broken down into eight domains:
+Launched in 2008, CSSLP is designed for software development and security professionals involved in the SDLC.
+The certification's curriculum focuses on application vulnerabilities, risk and compliance issues that arise during the application development lifecycle.
+It is broken out into the following eight domains:

 CSSLP is intended to help candidates validate their expertise in application security, be able to better handle application vulnerabilities and demonstrate a working knowledge of application security.

-In order to be considered for the CSSLP certification, candidates must have at least four years cumulative paid full-time work experience in at least one of the eight domains of the CSSLP.
-Alternatively, candidates can substitute a year of this work experience with a four-year college degree in a related field.
+To be considered for the CSSLP certification, candidates must have at least four years cumulative paid full-time work experience in at least one of the eight CSSLP domains.
+Candidates can substitute a year of this work experience with a four-year college degree in a related field.